 You may want to freeze important columns like task names in a project plan, candidates in an interview tracker, or unique identifiers in analytics worksheets.
 Freezing columns can be especially helpful when you're working in a worksheet with many columns.

 How to Freeze and Unfreeze a Column

-You can access freeze options from the View menu in the top menu bar.
-From the View dropdown, hover over the "Freeze" option to open a submenu from which you can freeze "No columns," "1 column," "2 columns," or "Up to current (selected) column".
+You can access freeze options from the workbook menu.
+Open the workbook menu and navigate to View > Freeze to open a submenu from which you can freeze "No columns," "1 column," "2 columns," or "Up to current (selected) column".